dsiufl/www.dsiufl.org-2016/_members/wang_daisy.md

 # The next fields should be filled out appropriately.
 Place strings in double
 # quotes.
 name: "Dr. Daisy Zhe Wang"
+major: "Assistant Professor<br />
-major: "Computer and Information Science and Engineering"
+Computer and Information Science and Engineering"
 minor: ""

 # Images should be placed in img/members and at least 500x300 px but not too